-Level 2 Level 3 Leaders are making the connection between leadership theory and their actions.
-There is a shared and consistent belief of what leadership looks like within the school.
-Leaders are grounded in practice and have an emotional engagement with leadership.
-The school values are clearly visible by all leaders whilst individual leadership styles There is a knowledge of leadership theory with the majority of leaders; application of are encouraged and valued.
-There is purposeful energy across all layers of leadership this is seen with some but there are cases where this is not the case. within the school.
-Each leader can see how they fit within the larger school leadership team, shaping the behaviours of others.
-Cognitive and value-led balance pervades There is knowledge of what has and has not worked previously that informs future decision-making rather than leaders getting caught up with peripheral and easily actions and broader evidence is used to inform future planning.
+Level 1 Level 2 Level 3 Leaders have some awareness about how their ideas and actions affect others.
+Leaders are making the connection between leadership theory and their actions.
+There is a shared and consister They are starting to shape what they believe are important actions as a leader; largely Leaders are grounded in practice and have an emotional engagement with leadership.
+The school values are clearly vi informed by leaders that they work with, local or national expectations and existing There is a knowledge of leadership theory with the majority of leaders; application of are encouraged and valued.
+Th leadership practice.
+Leaders have some awareness of leadership behaviour research this is seen with some but there are cases where this is not the case. within the school.
+Each leader and may have begun to engage with leadership development programmes. team, shaping the behaviours of Leaders actions focus on short term and often responsive or reactionary needs There is knowledge of what has and has not worked previously that informs future decision-making rather than lea actions and broader evidence is used to inform future planning.
 Leaders are aware measured matters.
-Leaders take a long-term view whilst understanding short term of the school's values and supporting their enactment across the school.
+Leaders tak of the school's values and supporting their enactment across the school.
 They have needs.
-Leaders recognise that what they learn and think about themselves makes an thought hard about their own vision and value and what kind of leader they want to impact on the way that they approach leadership.
-They understand that how their be. thoughts, actions and behaviours create intended and unintended consequences.
-Leaders have a clear vision and knowledge of what kind of leader they are, what motivates and drives them and how they can keep developing.
-There is deep engagement with leadership theory and implementation.
-Leaders are making the connection between leadership theory and their actions.
-Leaders are grounded in practice and have an emotional engagement with leadership.
-There is a knowledge of leadership theory with the majority of leaders; application of this is seen with some but there are cases where this is not the case.
-There is knowledge of what has and has not worked previously that informs future actions and broader evidence is used to inform future planning.
-Leaders are aware of the school's values and supporting their enactment across the school.
-They have thought hard about their own vision and value and what kind of leader they want to
+Leaders recognise that thought hard about their own vision and value and what kind of leader they want to impact on the way that they ap be. thoughts, actions and behaviou Leaders have a clear vision and motivates and drives them and engagement with leadership th